Working with clients who may lack mental capacity

 Capacity depends on time and context.
 The question is always whether the litigant has capacity to conduct the particular proceedings that they are involved in, and not other proceedings or their ability to make decisions in general (Sheffield City Council v E and another Fam 326 per Munby J at para 38).

-When assessing a client’s capacity to conduct civil proceedings, think about whether the client can:
+When assessing a client’s capacity to conduct civil proceedings, think about what support might improve the client’s understanding and whether the client can:

 For a client to have capacity to approve a compromise, they would need:

 - an ability to instruct solicitors to advise them on it